stljeff1/portfolio/Javascript/app-idle/readme.md

-#### Countdown using AngularJS
+## Countdown using AngularJS
 ***

-###Date: November, 2016
+####Date: November, 2016

-###Purpose
+####Purpose

 A project I gave myself to explore how to create an object that will tell me when the user goes idle.
+Using AngularJS.

 See my [blog post](http://blog.jeffwilkerson.net/idle-timeout-angularjs/) and [codepen](http://codepen.io/stljeff1/pen/BLKWmv) for more on this example.